Studentidrettsforbundet/arrangere/README.md

 ## Description

-This application is an application portal for the Norwegian Student Sports Association (NST) where users can apply to arrange the events SNM, SC and SL.
+This application is an application portal for the Norwegian Association of University Sports where users can apply to arrange the events SNM, SC and SL.

 ## Installation and Setup Instructions